luikore/zscan/readme.md

 ## Binary scanning

 - `#scan_bytes bspec` optimized and readable binary scan, see below for how to create a `ZScan::BSpec`.
-- `#scan_bits hash` decode bits as described in the format, see below for how to specify the format.
 - `#unpack unpack_format_string` note that it always returns an array no matter matched or not (same behavior as `String#unpack`).

 #### Bytes spec